Gabedave/simple-store/README.md

 Refer to the [postman documentation](https://api.postman.com/collections/18551524-05246fd6-1668-47e0-a242-ed11cd91d34a?access_key=PMAT-01HGREF727XP9YSGFVQ63MQJYD) for full API documentation or access the swagger docs on [http://localhost:3000/api](http://localhost:3000/api/)

 ## Next Steps
-- Create user types like admin, customer for equivalent authorizations
+- Create user types like admin, customer and equivalent authorizations
 - Automatic deduction of product count when an order is placed and reverting when order is cancelled

 ## License